 The Occupier’s Liability Act 1957 says that the person in control of the space has a responsibility to make sure that you can use it for the purpose intended free from the risk of harm.
 This includes making sure that lifts and escalators are well-maintained and don’t malfunction, as well as making sure that good housekeeping is maintained to reduce the risk of slips and trips.
 So if you’re stuck in a lift while out in public or are involved in a lift accident, then you could be entitled to make a claim.

-How much compensation could I get for a lift accident?
+How much compensation could I get for a lift accident or escalator accident?

 If you’ve been injured in an accident in a lift or an accident in an elevator, then you may be wondering “how much compensation could I receive for my lift accident?”.
 There’s no one answer to this question, as the amount of compensation you will receive will depend on how the accident affected you.
 If you’ve suffered from an injury that is likely to have long-lasting effects on your quality of life, this will attract a larger sum than injuries that you recover from within a few weeks or month.

 If you’d like to know more about how much compensation you could receive for your accident on an escalator or accident in a lift, then get in touch with our team today to discuss your lift accident claims in greater detail.